clowdhaus/eksup/docs/info/usage.md

 Options:
-  -c, --cluster <CLUSTER>    The name of the cluster to analyze -r, --region <REGION>      The AWS region where the cluster is provisioned -f, --filename <FILENAME>  Name of the playbook saved locally -h, --help                 Print help
+  -c, --cluster <CLUSTER>    The name of the cluster to analyze -r, --region <REGION>      The AWS region where the cluster is provisioned -p, --profile <PROFILE>    The AWS profile to use to access the cluster -v, --verbose...
+Increase logging verbosity -f, --filename <FILENAME>  Name of the playbook saved locally -q, --quiet...
+Decrease logging verbosity -h, --help                 Print help
   -V, --version              Print version
 ```